Warlock-Weary/Light.Security.Monitor/README.md

 ❌ Don’t delete the LSM app instance from Apps.
 → This removes all child devices and breaks dashboards.

+❌ Don’t rename Instance Name - Add Instance Name - Required (e.g. HOUSE, GARAGE)* → Keep them the same as you did in your first setup (e.g. HOUSE, GARAGE)* → Hubitat will treat them as new devices and create duplicates.

 ❌ Don’t rename namespace, name, or id in the manifest or drivers.
 → Hubitat will treat them as new devices and create duplicates.